samirsalem/protocol-monorepo/packages/spec-haskell/README.md

 # Core Library

+The core library exposes the _Concepts_, _Agreements_ and _System_ modules.

+## Concepts Modules

 These are the core Superfluid protocol concept expressed in type classes.

-## Concepts Modules

 **Timestamp**